eclipse-langium/langium-website/content/docs/document-lifecycle.md

 {{</mermaid>}}

 ## Linking
 Once all pre-processing steps are complete, cross-references are resolved via the `Linker` service.
-The `Linker` gets all cross-references in a `LangiumDocument` and tries to resolve them.
-For each cross-reference, the `Linker` tries to find the correct `AstNode` and its location inside of a `LangiumDocument`.
-The linker relies on the `ScopeProvider` to provide previously precomputed `Scope`s for the context of a cross-reference.
-With the default implementation, only reference that targets `AstNode`s registered in the `LangiumDocuments` service can be resolved (i.e. documents present in the current workspace).
-Linking can resolve references lazily if needed before the first eager resolution.
+The `Linker` retrieves all cross-references in a `LangiumDocument` and tries to resolve them.
+Reference resolution consists of three main steps:

+ 1. Query the `ScopeProvider` to obtain a *scope*.
+A scope describes all symbols that are reachable from the AST node holding the cross-reference.
+ 2. In the obtained scope, find the description of a symbol whose name matches the identifier given at the cross-reference.
+ 3. Load the AST node for that description.
+The AST node is given either directly (for a local symbol) or indirectly though a path string (for a symbol exported from another document).

+The default implementation of the `ScopeProvider` service creates a hierarchical scope by traveling from the given cross-reference via its container nodes up to the root of the AST, and collecting symbol descriptions from the precomputed scopes (created in the preceding [pre-processing phase](#pre-processing)).
+The symbols are filtered to match the type of the cross-reference target.
+Symbols that are closer to the cross-reference *shadow* those that are further above in the AST, which means they have higher priority to be chosen as cross-reference targets.
+As the last resort, the global scope computed in the [initial indexing phase](#indexing-of-symbols) is included in the hierarchical scope.
+Symbols that cannot be found locally are looked up in the global scope.

+The `ScopeProvider` can be overridden to implement complex scenarios for scoping and cross-reference resolution.
+Since cross-references can be linked *lazily* in this phase, it is possible to create a scope for a cross-reference depending on the resolved target of another cross-reference.

 Once the linking is complete, the document's state is set to `Linked`.